theupdateframework/taps/tap4.md

 ## Metadata and targets layout on repositories

+In order for clients to download metadata and target files in a uniform way across repositories, a repository would organize the files as follows.

-On a repository, all metadata files would be stored under the "metadata" directory.
+All metadata files would be stored under the "metadata" directory.
 This directory would contain at least four files, one for each top-level role: root.json, timestamp.json, snapshot.json, and targets.json.
 This directory may also contain a "delegations" subdirectory.